Customer Engagement Plan and Long Term Value Proposition

-LinkedIn is a professional social network designed specifically for the use by the business community.
-Ricoh can utilize this channel to provide access to information about the current products and services.
+LinkedIn is a professional social network designed specifically for use by the business community.
+Ricoh can utilize this channel to provide access to information about current products and services.
 Ricoh Global Website is another already existing digital channel available globally.
-It’s well built and established network of information about the products and services can provide access to detailed research, white papers, subscriptions options linked to the intranet site that connects the customer access to the network of global resources Ricoh has developed over the years.
+It’s well built and established the network of information about the products and services can provide access to detailed research, white papers, subscriptions options linked to the intranet site that connects the customer access to the network of global resources Ricoh has developed over the years.
 Both digital channels must feature Level-C Customer products and services disseminating information through posts, white papers, click-throughs, targeting the executive level customers.

 According to Mary Lister’s web article “40 Essential Social Media Marketing Statistics for 2018” Facebook is the leading social media channel.
 It is worth considering expanding the current Facebook page(s) to target Level-C Customer in support to the above mentioned digital platforms.
 Twitter may also be a good secondary platform to promote Ricoh brand communications buzz.

-The time and frequency of campaign(s) publishing should be synced across all four platforms, while the more specific times should be used accordingly to the platform’s suggested time of day and frequency of message practices.
+The time and frequency of campaign(s) publishing should be synced across all four platforms, while the more specific times should be used accordingly to the platform’s suggested time of day and frequency of massage practices.

 Strategic Media Engagement Plan.

 Empowering Digital Workplaces through Ricoh’s innovative technologies and services enables individuals to work smarter (Empowering Digital Workplaces website).
-Ricoh’s current initiatives target a wide range of customers in manufacturing, retail, healthcare, real estate, travel and tourism as well as engineering and construction.
+Ricoh’s current initiatives target a wide range of customers in manufacturing, retail, healthcare, real estate, travel, and tourism as well as engineering and construction.

-Ricoh embracing the social media platforms, utilizing Facebook, Twitter, YouTube and Instagram, promoting its services, offering the community an opportunity to learn more on its products and providing a platform to develop earned media on a global scale.
+Ricoh embracing the social media platforms, utilizing Facebook, Twitter, YouTube, and Instagram, promoting its services, offering the community an opportunity to learn more on its products and providing a platform to develop earned media on a global scale.
 Facebook and Twitter are used to promote blog and articles in-depth on product and services.
 YouTube channel is utilized to showcase products, promote services and provide support and training.
 Instagram is utilized but not fully grasped the platform’s best marketing practices.

 Ricoh’s website is its best form of digital marketing, providing a hub for 80 years worth of research and extended information on all of its products and services.
 Although the integration of social media does not seem to fully grasp its potentials, there is a definite opportunity in becoming more social with the digital crowd.
 Perhaps Ricoh’s marketing effort has made its emphasis on direct sales as current digital media utilization practices reflect.
 Social media and digital marketing channels seem to be underutilized.

 Here we consider three touchpoints.
 First is a product ad, second is a white paper, third is a service featuring campaign (the specific touchpoints we focus on are introduced in the visual moc examples below).
-Existing media on the website, such as virtual tours, customization options and product explanations help demonstrate the features of the product/services.
+Existing media on the website, such as virtual tours, customization options, and product explanations help demonstrate the features of the product/services.
 Communication must be enthusiastic, utilitarian and practical in nature to generate social media buzz targeting inquiry of the Level-C Customers globally.
 Further effort must be made to promote products and services under the overarching umbrella of “Empowering Digital Workplaces” proposition and the keywords such as transitional, new, smart, sustainable, etc.

 Customer Engagement Plan Conclusion

 This Strategic Media Engagement Plan provides a framework to focus on the customer through its touchpoints via digital media channels.
-Three objectives (Awareness, Sales and Advocacy) and their respective strategies synthesized through this plan aimed at communicating the Empowering Digital Workplaces around the world for Ricoh’s new line of audience – Level-C Customer.
+Three objectives (Awareness, Sales and Advocacy) and their respective strategies synthesized through this plan aimed at communicating the Empowering Digital Workplaces around the world for Ricoh’s new line of the audience – Level-C Customer.